VSI Archive Backup System for OpenVMS Installation Guide

 2.2.1.
 Required Privileges

-To install ABS, log on to the SYSTEM account or to an account that has SETPRV or, at a minimum, has the following privileges enabled:
+To install ABS, log into the SYSTEM account or into an account that has SETPRV or, at a minimum, has the following privileges enabled:

 • CMKRNL